 There are more than 300 varieties of watermelon.

-Did you know there were 30 different types of watermelon, let alone 300?!
+Did you know there are 30 different types of watermelon, let alone 300?
 That's according to the Watermelon Board.
-The most popular include seeded, seedless, and mini watermelons (all of which feature the familiar pinky-red interior), but there are also yellow and orange ones.
+The most popular kinds include seeded, seedless, and mini watermelons, all of which feature that familiar, pinky-red interior.
+But not all watermelons are that color—there are also yellow and orange varieties.

 More babies are born in the summer than any other time of year.

 Summer isn't just wedding season—it's also prime time for birthdays.
-According to 2017 data from the Centers for Disease Control and Prevention (CDC), August is the most popular birthday month, with 12.7 percent of birthdays occurring then.
-September, June, and July come in second and third (yep, there's a tie here), with 12.6 percent, 12.1 percent, and 12.1 percent, respectively.
+According to 2017 data from the Centers for Disease Control and Prevention (CDC), August is the most popular birthday month, with 12.7% of the year's birthdays.
+September, June, and July come in second and third (yep, there's a tie here), with 12.8%, 12.1%, and 12.1%, respectively.

 The Lexis Hibiscus Port Dickson resort has a record-setting 643 pools.

-The number of sea turtle nests in Florida has increased more than 85,000 percent in the past 40 years.
+The number of sea turtle nests in Florida has increased more than 85,000% in the past 40 years.

-If you head to certain beaches this summer, you'll be able to spot more baby sea turtles than ever before in recent history.
+If you head to certain beaches this summer, you're more likely than ever to see a baby turtle.
 That's because these animals' numbers are on the rise—largely thanks to the Endangered Species Act of 1973.
 In 1979, there were 62 known North Atlantic green sea turtle nests in Florida.
 By 2017, that number had climbed to 53,102, according to the Center for Biological Diversity.